-As you can see, there is a lot of personal medical history that goes into reading a positive PPD test.
-If you want to talk to your doctor and ask questions about your PPD test, you should seek out a testing center that you can trust, with doctors who will give you accurate and complete answers.
+As you can see, there is a lot of personal medical history that goes into reading a positive result.
+If you want to talk to your doctor and ask questions about your skin test, you should seek out a testing center that you can trust, with doctors who will give you accurate and complete answers.
 Statcare doctors can help you through treatment options and offer all the resources you need right at your appointment.
 No need to follow up or see additional doctors.
 You’ll get everything you need during your visit.

 What to Do After a Negative Test?

 If there is no induration present at the site of the test, you most likely do not have TB.
 However, there are factors, such as viral infections, vaccinations, certain diseases, or medicines you might be consuming, that could generate a false negative for a Tuberculin test.
 People who are on chemotherapy treatments, have the AIDS virus, or use steroids can experience a false negative result.
 Be sure to answer all your doctor’s questions honestly when giving your medical history so they can accurately read your test results.

 A 2-Step PPD test helps eliminate false-negative results.
 It is simply two tests done within two months of each other.
 Repeating the test after a 7-day interval boosts the response.
 Most healthcare jobs require a 2-step test.